gonodono/adbsms/README.md

 <br />

 > [!CAUTION]
-> All SMS Provider operations are guarded by dangerous permissions.
-This app
+> All SMS Provider operations are guarded by dangerous permissions and/or role
+> requirements.
+This app effectively allows other apps to bypass the security
-> effectively bypasses the security and privacy measures provided by that
+> and privacy measures provided by those mechanisms, and could potentially be
-> mechanism, and could potentially be exploited by a malicious actor.
-It should
+> exploited by malicious actors.
+It should always be disabled or uninstalled
-> be disabled or uninstalled when not in use. <b>Use at your own risk!</b>
+> when not in use. <b>Use at your own risk!</b>

 <br />